 4. Sesotho was one of the first African languages to develop a written form and has an extensive literature.

-With the aid of Missionaries, Sesotho was translated into written form long before colonialists embarked on colonization project in most of interior Sub-Saharan Africa.
-This helped to boost literacy rates long before some African countries established formal schooling system.
+With the aid of Missionaries, Sesotho was translated into written form long before colonialists embarked on colonization projects in most of the interior Sub-Saharan Africa.
+This helped to boost literacy rates long before some African countries established the formal schooling system.

 3. Cow in Lesotho is valued above money.